jkzing/bridgit/README.md

 ```
 Will start hawk server with `your_id` and `your_key`, then proxy request to `http://www.google.com`.

-You can alos use `bridgit hawk --help` to view them.
+You can also use `bridgit hawk --help` to view available options.

 ## config